vu-ih2ls/vu-virtual-lab/README.md

 For removing the tripod, two approaches are possible: adding a logo over the tripod (using the app provided with the 360 camera) or editing it using an image editing program that is able to edit equirectangular images (for example in Affinity Photo using live projection).

 ## Virtual lab setup
-To create a virtual lab environment, first create a new repository using this template.
+To create a virtual lab environment, first create a new repository using this template (click the 'Use this template' button, then 'Create a new repository').
 To get started, first look at `settings.js`, which contains the following variables:
 - `baseUrl` (string): the url of the canvas page in the format `https://canvas.<UNIVERSITY>.nl/<COURSE_CODE>/`, where `<UNIVERSITY>` and `<COURSE_CODE>` should be edited, for example `https://canvas.vu.nl/courses/12345/`
 - `folder` (string): the name of the folder containing the images, the default is `img`
 - `smallScreenWarning` (boolean): there is an option to show a warning for screens smaller than 800 pixels, the warning is not permanent and can be clicked away, if you do not want this behavior, set it to `false`, the default is `true`